steadybit/discovery-kit/docs/target-enrichment.md

 Note that `$.enrichmentRules[*].src.type` and `$.enrichmentRules[*].dest.type` do not have to match `$.id`.
 This means that you could even implement multiple-consecutive copy operations.

+### TargetEnrichmentRule Matcher
+- EQUALS: The source attribute name must be equal to the attribute name provided.
+- REGEX: The source attribute name must match the regular expression provided.
+You must use Postgres jsonb [regex syntax](https://www.postgresql.org/docs/current/functions-matching.html#POSIX-SYNTAX-DETAILS).
+- CONTAINS: The source attribute name must contain the attribute name provided.
+- STARTS_WITH: The source attribute name must start with the attribute name provided.

 ## FAQ

 ### I have changed target enrichment rules, but nothing happens in Steadybit?